How to Build a Network of Recruiters

 Finding recruiters can be challenging for job seekers, especially if it is something they don’t do on a regular basis.
 The search strategy requires slowing down to think through the resources you have available and how best to use them.

-3. Google and other Search Engines – Searching on the internet for recruiting firms that specialize in various areas of practice will yield quite a few great results.
+• Search Engines and Artificial Intelligence – Searching on the internet for recruiting firms that specialize in various areas of practice will yield quite a few great results.

 Discerning Which Recruiter is a Good Target